ipetkov/ipetkov.github.io/content/blog/2024-05-05-configuring-gitea-to-sign-merge-commits.md

 +++
-title = "Configuring Gitea to Sign Merge Commits" description = "How to configure Gitea to sign merge commits with GPG" date = 2024-05-05
+title = "Configuring Gitea/Forgejo to Sign Merge Commits" description = "How to configure Gitea to sign merge commits with GPG" date = 2024-05-05 updated = 2024-08-19

 [taxonomies]
-tags = [ "gitea", "gpg", "self-hosting" ]
+tags = [ "forgejo", "gitea", "gpg", "self-hosting" ]
 +++

 Gitea supports [automatically signing commits] it generates (such as when